harshv5094/nvim/README.md

 # Nvim

-this is my neovim config
+this is my neovim config (Diet Coke Version) for quick editing experience.